-If you have a non-standard detector, you can be able to support it using mode 8 of "antcn".
+If you have a non-standard detector, you can support it using mode 8 of "antcn".
 Two non-standard detectors, "u5" and "u6" are supported.
 The implementation assumes you have some way to remove the signal from the detectors under computer control, e.g., by switching a large value of attenuation into the signal path.
-Please see the file /usr2/fs/misc/stndet.txt for details on how to implement this.
-Please note that the "Use" section in this document is out of date as of the writing of this document, but will be updated soon (contact Ed, weh@ivscc.gsfc.nasa.gov).
-Please see the help file for the "user_device" SNAP command for how to define the parameters for the user devices for gain measurements.
+This is done by the standard procedure "sigoff".
+The normal attenuation is restored by the standard "sigon" procedure.
+These procedures are also discussed in the help pages for "fivept" and "onoff".
+Please see the file /usr2/fs/misc/stndet.txt for details on how to implement the detector in "antcn" mode 8.
+Please note that the "Use" section in version of this document from before FS version 9.9.3 is out of date.
+If you don't have FS 9.9.3 or later, you can obtain a more up to date version of the file from

+Ed (Ed.Himwich@nasa.gov).
+Please see the help file for the "user\device" SNAP command for how to define the parameters for the user devices.